-- PRDOH CDBG-DR FCLS and Subrecipients: Responsible for reviewing AFHM Plans for compliance prior to implementation.
-PRDOH and subrecipients are responsible for ongoing monitoring and evaluation of AFHM Plans and recommending appropriate changes throughout the term of affordability. - Program Applicants/Beneficiaries: Applicants who will develop or rehabilitate units for rent or sale are responsible for developing and submitting a compliant AFHM Plan and performing program funded activities in compliance with this Policy and 24 CFR § 200.620.
-Once awarded, beneficiaries are responsible for training property owners, managers, agents, and other participating entities on their AFHM Plan requirements and responsibilities.
+- PRDOH CDBG-DR/MIT FCSM: Responsible for reviewing AFHM Plans for compliance prior to implementation.
+PRDOH and subrecipients are responsible for ongoing monitoring and evaluation of AFHM Plans and recommending appropriate changes throughout the term of affordability. - Program Applicants/Subrecipients: Applicants who will develop or rehabilitate units for rent or sale are responsible for developing and submitting a compliant AFHM Plan and performing program funded activities in compliance with this Policy and 24 C.F.R. § 200.620.
+Once federal funds or assistance is awarded, beneficiaries are responsible for training property owners, managers, agents, and other participating entities on their AFHM Plan requirements and responsibilities. - Owners/Managers/Agents/Contractors: Responsible for executing affirmative marketing activities under the direction of the program applicant and in compliance with the AFHM Plan.